 Use a dry iron to set the paint.
 That’s it you’re done!
-If you used good quality fabric paint you should be able to wash and dry your item as usual.
+If you used good quality fabric paint, you should be able to wash and dry your item as usual.

-Freezer Paper Stencil Ideas:
+Freezer Paper Stencil Project Ideas

-I love to use freezer paper to make t-shirts for Holiday or Birthday Parties.
+I love to use freezer paper to make t-shirts for holidays or Birthday Parties.
 A few years ago I traced a silhouette of Maleficent to make t-shirts for a Disney Villians party we were hosting.

 My daughter and I have even used it to add monograms to the tongues of her Converse Tennis Shoes.

-You can use the same technique to make tote bags, canvas gift bags, onesies and more!
+You can use the same technique to make tote bags, canvas gift bags, onesies, and more!
 The possibilities are endless!